 The hospital staff is making fun of him for it, the patients all want him to be in their videos, and Max – well all Max wanted to do was make a positive change.

 He’s going into his office when he’s approached by a young man, who is asking for his help.
 Max says that he won’t be in his crowdfunding video, but the man explains that his father needs the same surgery as the girl in the video Max had been in.

 Max has this bleeding heart, which is one of his best and his worst qualities.
 Why would I say his worst?
 Because he will constantly take it out on himself for not being able to get everything for everyone.
 He wants to be a better person, to make everything for everyone better, but what he misses is how he needs to be the best for himself.

-Max agrees to help the kid, but his Dad is so weak he can’t say a word.
-And the boy knows that his Dad wouldn’t want this happening or for him to put it out on the internet.
+Max agrees to help, but the boy’s Dad is so weak he can’t say a word.
+Which is when he admits that his Dad wouldn’t want the video to be made or for him to put it out on the internet.